Set of Door Beltline Weatherstrip for all 1967-1968 Mustangs.

 Make sure the doors on your 1967-1968 Mustang are protected from water with this set of door beltline weatherstrip, available today from CJ Pony Parts!
 Also known as "cat whiskers," this weatherstrip runs along the tip of your Mustang's door and quarter window edge.
 It will help prevent water from running down inside your door by wiping it off of your windows as you roll them down.

-This set of 4 door beltline weatherstrip pieces will cover the inner and outer of the front doors.
+This set of four (4) door beltline weatherstrip pieces will cover the inside and outside of your front doors.

 You Might Also Like

 CJ's Low Price:$66.99

 CJ's Low Price:$57.99

 This is the four-piece Beltline kit for the '67 through '68 coupe, convertible, or fastback.
 This is the outer Beltline, which is available separately.
 This includes the inner as well.
 It's also sometimes known as cat whiskers.
 We also offer eight-piece kits, which include the quarter window weatherstrip for both the coupes and convertibles.

 For this installation, you'll need a Phillips head screwdriver, a 3/8-inch ratchet, 3/8-inch socket, door panel removal tool, plastic pry bar, flashlight, a punch, and a small hammer.
 This is typical to Beltline found in a classic Mustang.
 As you can see, it's completely dried out.
 This piece is missing.
 It's cracked.
 It's definitely time for replacement.